 The programme focuses on the challenges posed by the phenomena of globalisation and the conflicting trends of convergence and divergence in international business.
 It also addresses the challenges posed for rapidly developing emerging economies.
 It will lead you to acquire substantive knowledge, drawing upon diverse perspectives and disciplines, and gain the analytical ability needed to develop a continual understanding of the challenges international business is facing.
 You will also gain an appreciation of the complex issues in relation to business strategy for both multinational enterprises (MNEs) and local firms in emerging economies.

-- Understanding of the key issues relating to the competitiveness of international business.
+Understanding of the key issues relating to the competitiveness of the international business.

 Entrance to our MSc programmes is strongly competitive.
 You can increase your chances of a successful application by exceeding the minimum programme requirements.